UniOfGreenwich/softwareproject_-team-1/README.md

 **Functional Requirements**

-Specified requirements of the customer/end user, that the system should offer.
+Specified requirements of the customer/end-user, that the system should offer.
 (Chitra, 2023)

 **Non-Functional Requirements**